As the world changes at breakneck speed, can the Church keep up?

 As our eyes strain forward to visualise an uncertain future, strain we must, dream we must, change we must.
 The times cause us to lament what has been lost, but they should also cause us to hope for an exciting future.
 A future of transformed lives and churches bursting at the seams might be just over the horizon.

-Phil Knox is Head of Mission to Young Adults at the Evangelical Alliance.
+Phil Knox is Head of Mission to Young Adults at the Evangelical Alliance and friend of JustSow.
+For more information visit JustSow.org